 My first introduction to PeerStreet was back in May of 2016, when Mr. Money Mustache himself wrote about his new investment experiment on the PeerStreet platform.
-Although I was immediately interested, my wife and I had just made a $50,000 hard money loan the old fashion way (i.e big chunk of capital, huge concentration of our net worth, no diversification).
+Although I was immediately interested, my wife and I had just made a $50,000 hard money loan the old fashioned way (i.e., big chunk of capital, a huge concentration of our net worth, and no diversification).

-We felt comfortable doing the deal despite these risk factors, because the loan was made with a family friend alongside my wife’s parents, and we funded the entire loan between us).
-The duration of this loan was 6-months, so the idea was to circle back with PeerStreet once our $50,000 in capital was returned to us.
+We felt comfortable doing the deal despite these risk factors, because the loan was made with a family friend and my wife’s parents, and we funded the entire loan between the five of us.
+The duration of this loan was six months, so the idea was to circle back with PeerStreet once our $50,000 in capital was returned to us.
 Frankly, we didn’t know a platform like PeerStreet even existed prior to doing our own deal, until we read about it via MMM.

-In September another road block presented itself and delayed us from opening up an account.
+In September another roadblock presented itself and delayed us from opening up an account.
 I was offered an opportunity to obtain equity in the company I work for.
-What made this problematic to opening an account and making my first investment on PeerStreet was the check for $105,000 that I would soon need to cut in order to take advantage of what I consider to be an opportunity of a lifetime (I know, another concentrated investment).
+What made this problematic to opening a PS account and making my first investment there was the check for $105,000 that I would soon need to cut in order to take advantage of what I consider to be an opportunity of a lifetime (I know, another concentrated investment).

 This essentially put us on an investment hiatus for the rest of 2016.

 Now early in 2017, I was determined to finally open and fund an account with PeerStreet.
 But before I did, I wanted to do a bit more due diligence.
 Brett Crosby, one of the co-founders, was nice enough to set up a 45-minute call to walk me through his background and give me an overview of how the platform works.
 At the end of the call he also invited to host me at their HQ in Manhattan Beach.